Sacred Military Constantinian Order of Saint George: Version led by Prince Carlo, Duke of Castro (Franco-Neapolitan branch)

+Other documents circulated included the report of a supposed commission of Cardinals (mimicking the 1950s commission appointed to report on the sovereign status of the Order of Malta) which supposedly recognised Prince Ferdinand, although all the signatures of the supposed members were forged.
+Another letter dated 15 October 1987 distributed at the same time and supposedly from a Curia official, Archbishop, now Cardinal Giovanni Battista Re, also stated that Prince Ferdinand was the grand a master and Di Lorenzo the grand chancellor; this letter was subsequently denounced by Re as a forgery and Cardinal Re has since become a member of the Spanish Order, several times celebrating Masses of the Order.

 In the 1990s, under the authority of Prince Carlo, Duke of Castro, the organization and activities of his version of the order were "revived" as the so-called "Delegation for Great Britain and Ireland of the Sacred Military Constantinian Order of Saint George".
 This version of the Order was formerly led by a British Catholic public relations advisor as its "magistral delegate", and has awarded him other honours.
 In August 2016, the Vice-Grand Chancellor of the Hispano-Neapolitan branch, Guy Stair Sainty stated that the order headed by Prince Pedro had no connection with this PR advisor, nor with his business activities, nor with the order of which he is described as “delegate”.

 Italian citizens who have received the Constantinian Order from Prince Carlo, Duke of Castro may apply to the Italian ministry of foreign affairs for authorisation to wear the insignia.